University Writing Course Descriptions – Spring 2014

 Above all, the course’s goal is to help students develop as writers and readers.
 In the process, the class will focus on some of the most exciting questions being posed at the Earth Institute and beyond.
 Together, students will study how scholars from different disciplines make and support their arguments.
 Readings will include academic essays and book chapters, as well as other scholarly and popular texts, some of which are authored by Columbia faculty.
 In the process of writing academic essays, the class will practice the same kind of critical analysis, revision, collaboration, and research skills that these scholars use in their work every day.
 The main goal for this course is for students to emerge as more confident readers and writers, capable of writing clear, persuasive prose.

 University Writing seeks to facilitate students’ entry into the intellectual life of the university by helping you to become more capable and independent academic readers and writers.
 Emphasizing critical analysis, revision, collaboration, and research, this course teaches specific skills and fosters general habits of mind important to your academic success.
-This section of the course—held in Spring 2013 on Tuesdays/Thursdays from 1:10 pm to 2:25 pm—is open only to international students and will emphasize making the successful transition to American academic writing cultures.
+This section of the course, open only to international students and geared toward English Language Learners (i.e., non-native speakers of English), will focus on making the successful transition to American academic writing cultures.
 In the process, you will examine cultural conventions underpinning your own, and others’, arguments.
 Over the course of the semester, you will read and discuss texts from a number of fields, complete regular informal reading and writing exercises, write several longer essays, and undertake a research-based project of your own design.
-To express your interest in registering for the international section, please email Advising Dean Justin Snider (firstname.lastname@example.org), as you won’t be able to register for this section directly.
+This section will be taught by a specially trained instructor, who will provide extra support and instruction on sentence-level issues, and highlight common expectations of American academic writing, including the use of sources, paragraph length and structural organization.
+The section will otherwise be identical to the typical University Writing section.
+To express your interest in registering for the international section, please email Advising Dean Justin Snider (email@example.com), as you won’t be able to register for this section directly.